Protecting Our Precious Resources:

 In late January 2019, CNX experienced drilling complications at one of their deep gas wells which resulted in pressure spiking at nearby shallow wells.
 Nine shallow wells were continuously flared for days to relieve pressure.
 Yet authorities are claiming there were no impacts on the environment or nearby community.

-Well pads like the Dearmitt Pad on the left are often less than 1,000 feet from the water's edge.
+Well pads like the Dearmitt Pad are often less than 1,000 feet from the water's edge.
 A large portion of the scientific community agrees that half-a-mile is the bare minimum when working near sensitive sites, such as drinking supplies.

 There are more than 50 wells near the reservoir with many less than 1,000 feet from the water's edge.